mtulio/infrastructure-provider-onboarding-guide/docs/platform-external/use-case-oci-upi.md

 EOF
 ```

-- Create the Instance for Bootstrap with the following configuration:
+- Launch the instance for the bootstrap:

 ```sh
 AVAILABILITY_DOMAIN="gzqB:US-SANJOSE-1-AD-1"